Learn more about Student Support Services at Siena Heights University

 For more information about First Year Experience and how we can help make your transition successful at SHU, please click here.

 Director: Vicky Wright

 Learn more about Academic Advising at Siena Heights University

 This office is a starting point for prospective and current students who are still exploring their academic options.
 Let our qualified and professional team of advisers help you figure out what you want to do – and how you can do it.
 There is a degree path for every student – and we will help you discover it!

 Director: Wiona Porath

-For more information about the Writing Center, please click here.
+For more information about tutors, appointments and schedules, or to access various online writing resources, please click here.